Please send all your inquiries in English to my email email@example.com

 I do not send the design before the appointment.
 There are always some nuances about the size/placement, etc, which I need to explain and to show, so it is easier and more convenient to discuss everything one more time personally during the appointment.
 Usually I prepare the outlines of the main flowers in advance and then add some elements with freehand, or do the project completely with freehand, so that we can place the tattoo in the most harmonious and nice way on the body.

-🇩🇪 Düsseldorf - I’m based here, at the moment I’m taking bookings for January 2024
+🇩🇪 Düsseldorf - I’m based here, at the moment I’m taking bookings for spring 2024

 Botanical theme is the main direction of my art.
 With thin linework and light shades I try to capture tenderness and elegance of plants and flowers.
 I like the harmony of a woman's body and gentle natural motives.